openstack-archive/nova-powervm/README.rst

 The changes proposed will bring support for the PowerVM hypervisor into the OpenStack ecosystem, following the OpenStack development model.

-This development is planned to be done in StackForge in a project named ‘powervm’.
-The intent is that the completion of this work will provide the foundation to bring the PowerVM Nova driver (with supporting components) into Nova Core via a separate BluePrint in the L release of OpenStack.
+This development will be done in StackForge in a project named ‘nova-powervm’.
+The intent is that the completion of this work will provide the foundation to bring the PowerVM Nova driver (with supporting components) into Nova Core via a separate BluePrint in a future release of OpenStack.

-Until the subsequent BluePrint is proposed for the L release, this driver is to be considered experimental.
+Until a subsequent BluePrint is proposed and accepted, this driver is to be considered experimental.

 Data Model Impact